Ubospica/Ubospica/README.md

 ### Biography

-Hi here!
-I am Yixin Dong, a first-year Ph.D. student at Carnegie Mellon University, fortunately advised by [Prof. Tianqi Chen](https://tqchen.com/).
-Prior to that, I completed my Bachelor of Science in Computer Science and Technology at ACM Class, Shanghai Jiao Tong University.
+Hi!
+I’m Yixin Dong, a first-year Ph.D. student at Carnegie Mellon University, fortunate to be advised by [Prof. Tianqi Chen](https://tqchen.com/).
+I hold a Bachelor of Science in Computer Science and Technology from the ACM Class at Shanghai Jiao Tong University.

-My research interests lies in the intersection between machine learning and systems.
-I am also interested in LLM Agents.
-As a believer in open-source, I have contributed to co-lead several open source projects.
-Notable ones include [MLC-LLM](https://github.com/mlc-ai/mlc-llm) and [Apache TVM Unity](https://github.com/apache/tvm/tree/main).
-I am an Apache TVM Reviewer.
-Check out my [CV](https://github.com/Ubospica/Ubospica/blob/master/Resume.pdf) to learn more.
-I am always eager to collaborate with passionate and like-minded partners.
+My research focuses on the intersection of machine learning and systems, with a growing interest in LLM Agents.
+As a dedicated advocate of open source, I have co-led and contributed to several notable projects, including [MLC-LLM](https://github.com/mlc-ai/mlc-llm) and [Apache TVM Unity](https://github.com/apache/tvm/tree/main), where I also serve as an Apache TVM Reviewer.
+I had the privilege of spending a wonderful time at the University of Washington, working with [Prof. Luis Ceze](https://www.cs.washington.edu/people/faculty/luisceze).

+Feel free to explore my [CV](https://github.com/Ubospica/Ubospica/blob/master/Resume.pdf) to learn more.
+I’m always open to collaborating with passionate, like-minded individuals.

-Besides research, I am a cinephilia and contemporary dance lover.
-Let's grab a cup of coffee if you are interested in these!
+Beyond research, I’m a cinephile and a lover of contemporary dance.
+If you share similar interests, let’s grab a coffee and chat!